 You need a permit if you want to hold public events or similar activities in a Northern Territory (NT) park or reserve.

 - exclusive use of a park or reserve or part of a park or reserve

 - any event where equipment will be used such as a marquee, signage, jumping castle or sound system.

 A public event is an activity conducted in any part of a park or reserve that restricts access or enjoyment by the general public, whether or not they pay to enter the event.

-You do not need a permit to hold a small private function such as a birthday party, unless you want to use any of the equipment mentioned above.
+You don't need a permit to hold a small private function such as a birthday party, unless you want to use any of the equipment mentioned above.

 You may have to pay a security deposit and/or permit fee at least seven days before the start of your event.